walidghallab/video-experience-enhancer/CONTRIBUTING.md

 To install the extension from the source code, follow these steps:

-1. Run this command to clone the repository and build the necessary files.
+1. Run this command to clone the repository and build the necessary files (**if you want to use your local version, only run `make` and skip the rest**).

 ```bash
 npm -v > /dev/null &&